danielborin/danielborin.github.io/_pages/About.md

 ---
-title: "Home"
+title: "About"
-layout: default
+layout: gridlay
 sitemap: false
-permalink: /
+permalink: /about/
 ---

 <style>